ImiPataki/minuscule_agent/readme.md

 pip install -r requirements.txt
 ```

+### Updating API key
+Please update the API key in the llm.py file with your own OpenAI API key.

+### Installing the Minuscule Agent Server
+Please install the *[Minuscule Agent Server](https://github.com/ImiPataki/minuscule_agent_server)* as well, as it is required for the agent to work.

 ## Usage
-After installation, you can start using the AI agent by running:
+After installation and running the Server, you can start using the AI agent by running:
 ```
 python main.py
 ```